 The School Psychology and Counseling programs at William & Mary prepare highly qualified professionals to practice in the public schools or in related educational and mental health settings.
 The benefits of these programs include small class sizes, approachable professors, a collegial atmosphere and a focus on practical experiences.

 Counselors help their clients by facilitating personal and interpersonal growth across the lifespan with a focus on emotional, social, vocational, educational, developmental, and mental health concerns.
 Through the integration of theory, research and practice, and with sensitivity to multicultural concerns, they help people improve their well-being, alleviate distress, and resolve crises.
 Counselors can work in a variety of settings, including school systems, community agencies, college counseling centers, private practice, and private nonprofit organizations.
-At William & Mary we offer CACREP-Accredited Master’s Degrees (M.Ed.) in School Counseling, Marriage & Family Counseling, and Community Counseling (with an Addictions Specialty option).
-We also offer a Doctoral Degree in Counselor Education (Ph.D.).
+At William & Mary, we offer a CACREP-accredited master’s degree (M.Ed.) in Counseling in the areas of School Counseling; Couples, Marriage & Family Counseling; and Clinical Mental Health Counseling (with an Addictions Specialty option).
+We also offer a doctoral degree in Counselor Education (Ph.D.).
 At the master’s level, students can, in two years, complete all coursework and internship experiences necessary for certification and licensure in their specialty.
 At the doctoral level, graduates are trained to assume clinical leadership or counselor education faculty positions.
 The program is nationally recognized for a highly collaborative and interactive learning environment, mentoring from faculty who are active scholars and leaders, and an ongoing history of academic excellence.